Sympathetic cooling and squeezing of two co-levitated nanoparticles: Sympathetic Squeezing

+where $g = G\times \omega_{0}/2\gamma_{0}$.
+It can be seen that this limits the maximum achievable squeezing to -3 dB before the onset of parametric instability in the X quadrature~\cite{Collett1984, walls2012}.

-Fig.~\ref{fig: Squeeze} shows phase space plots of the quadratures of the $z_{+}$ mode of both particles with and without a squeezing operation applied to particle 1 at a pressure of $P=1.2\times10^{-2}$\,mbar.
+Fig.~\ref{fig: Squeeze} shows phase space plots of the quadratures of the $z_{+}$ mode of both particles with and without a parametric drive applied to particle 1 at a pressure of $P=1.2\times10^{-2}$\,mbar.
+Squeezing was performed at a relatively high pressure to reduce the measurement time required to accurately sample the squeezed thermal state.
+The quadratures were extracted from the displacement data by applying a demodulation followed by a $50$\,Hz low-pass filter to the $z_{+}$ mode and sweeping the demodulation frequency until maximal squeezing was observed.
 A clear signature of squeezing can be seen in the elongations of the phase space distributions in both particles.
 Anomalous heating of the mode was also seen as the gain of the squeezing operation was increased.
-Simulations suggest this is due to using a tightly focused beam to generate the force for squeezing the particle.
+Simulations based on the experimental parameters, implemented with the leapfrog algorithm, suggest that suggest this is due to using a tightly focused beam to generate the force for squeezing the particle.
 Since the beam waist is comparable to the amplitude of particle motion the particle feels an additional position dependent component to the feedback force.
 Taking the heating into account, we were able to measure $-1.70\pm 0.05$\,dB and $-1.69\pm 0.05$\,dB of squeezing in the $z_{+}$ mode of particle 1 and 2 respectively.
 The squeezing gain was limited by the non-linear effect of the tight beam generating a spiralling in the phase space plots \cite{Setter2019}.
 Both the $z_{+}$ and $z_{-}$ mode could be squeezed using this method.

-Transferal of the squeezed state between the particles shows that non-thermal states can also be transmitted via the Coulomb force.
-This means that if a silica nanoparticle were co-trapped with a nanodiamond then not only could it be used to cool the motion of the nanodiamond but also read out the motional state.
-Additionally, as with a single oscillator in the quantum regime, the normal modes of the system could be squeezed such that the variance of one quadrature would be reduced below the standard quantum limit for higher sensitivity.
-For high precision measurements, it would be advantageous to use a pair of coupled particles over an individual particle since, for particles with a similar charge-to-mass ratio, the $z_{-}$ motion is unaffected by noise in uniform fields~\cite{King1998}.
+Transferal of the thermal squeezed state between the particles shows that non-thermal states can also be transmitted via the Coulomb force.
+For an array of coupled nanoparticles this property could be used to control and readout the state of the array from only a single nanoparticle.
+For large arrays, this could be technically easier than reading out the state of every single nanoparticle.